Aethaeryn/federation/README.rst

 FAQ
 ---

 **Q**.
-Why do you require mod_wsgi?
+Why do you recommend mod_wsgi?

 **A**.
 Flask uses wsgi to talk to the production web server.
 We've only tested Federation with Apache httpd.
-Thus, mod_wsgi for Apache httpd is listed as a requirement.
 There is no guarantee that Federation will work without modification on other web servers.
 For a list of all servers which support wsgi, please see:

     http://wsgi.readthedocs.org/en/latest/servers.html